 FIGURE 1.4 Positions of stations in the four measurement techniques that currently contribute to the ITRF.
 (Upper left) VLBI sites (47), including 6 sites (red) operated by NASA.
 (Upper right) SLR sites (39), including 8 sites (red) operated by NASA.
 (Lower left) GNSS sites (496) that form the core of the International GNSS Service.
-Of these, 122 sites (red) are operated by U.S. institutions, including NASA, the National Science Foundation, the National Geodetic Survey, the U.S. Geological Survey, and the National Geospatial-Intelligence Agency.
-(Lower right) DORIS sites (55), which are operated by the Centre National d'Etudes Spatiales.
+Of these, 122 sites (red) are operated by U.S. institutions, including NASA, the National Science Foundation, the National Geodetic Survey, and the U.S. Geological Survey.
+(Lower right) DORIS sites (55), which are operated by the Centre National d'Études Spatiales.
 Three of these sites (red) are hosted by NASA.
-SOURCE: Data from Carey NoIl, Secretary of the International Laser Ranging Service Central Bureau, 2019.
+SOURCE: Data from Carey Noll, Secretary of the International Laser Ranging Service Central Bureau, 2019.